 As we all know, pineapples are rather perishable so it wasn’t easy to get fresh pineapples from the Caribbean Islands to Europe.
-Fresh pineapple became a symbol of prestige, and they were very expensive and rare in most parts of the world.
+Fresh pineapples became a symbol of prestige, and they were very expensive and rare in most parts of the world.
 In the 18th century, we started seeing pineapples cultivated in Hawaii, and Hawaii remains the only state in America that commercially grows these gorgeous fruits.
-Mexico, Brazil, Thailand, the Philippines and China are other places that produce pineapples.
+Mexico, Brazil, Thailand, the Philippines, and China are other places that produce pineapples.

 A pineapple stops ripening when it’s been picked.
 To tell if your pineapple is ripe, try to take a leaf from the top center of the fruit.
 If it comes out without any give at all, it’s ripe.

 Enjoy pineapple diced and eaten just like that, or cook it with shrimp or beef in a stir-fry.
 Pineapple is delicious grilled or served on yogurt.
 You really can’t do pineapple wrong.

 But pineapple is not just delicious.
 Pineapple is full of health benefits including the following:

 Vitamins and minerals.
 Pineapples are low in cholesterol and loaded with fiber, potassium, phosphorus, Vitamin A, Vitamin C, and calcium.